Free FDLE Warrant Search

 The FDLE warrant search the best way to find an arrest warrant in Florida.
 In addition to the FDLE website, you should also search the local agency where the warrant was issued.

 For example, the website for each sheriff’s office in Florida has a feature to search for a warrant.
+The warrant search feature for each sheriff’s office in the Tampa Bay area is listed below:

 You should also look on the clerk of court website to find out if the warrant was filed with the court.
 Warrants often show up on the clerk or agencies website before they show up on the FDLE website.
+The name search feature for each clerk’s office in the Tampa Bay area is listed below:

 Types of Warrants on FDLE’s Search Feature